Charlie Chan in Egypt

 Charlie Chan in Egypt is the eighth of 16 20th Century Fox Charlie Chan films starring Warner Oland in the title role.
 It was released in 1935.

 Plot

 Charlie Chan is brought in when an archaeologist disappears while excavating ancient art treasures in Egypt.
 Charlie must sort out the stories of the archaeological team, deal with the crazed son of the missing scientist, learn why priceless treasures are falling into the hands of private collectors, and battle many seemingly supernatural events.

+Chan's initial journey begins with a rickety biplane ride and then a desert trip by pack mule("Offspring of Satan";mutters Chan at his animal).
+But there are more creature comforts at Professor Arnold's mansion, where Chan meets his beautiful daughter Carol.
+The Professor has been missing two weeks, and Carol vehemently defends him against charges of dishonesty.
+And her boyfriend Tom vehemently defends the daughter.